jblanper/tvsonar/README.md

 ## Known issues

-+ When the user's query does not retrieve any result from TVmaze.com, the page does no alert the user of this and just shows the loading animation.
-In this case, the user can delete the query word to retrieve the shows from the index.
++ The API has no Swagger documentation yet.
 + The backend part has too many files that are not used for this project.
-This should be removed ideally.
+These should be removed ideally.